guiferviz/mnemocards/docs/meps/mep01.md

-:source-highlighter: rouge

-== Mnemocards Enhancement Proposals (MEP) 01
+# MEP01: Mnemocards Enhancement Proposals

 In version 0.1 there are several pitfalls.
 The most important one is how the library is structured.
 The initial design simply works, but it makes it very